 The work remains extremely controversial among bioethicists.
 According to The Independent, “Human cells will be grown in rat and mouse embryos, then brought to term in a surrogate animal.”

-The lead scientist, Dr. Nakauchi, says that his team plans on taking things slowly and told the Asahi Shimbun newspaper, “We don’t expect to create human organs immediately, but this allows us to advance our research based upon the know-how we have gained up to this point.”
+The pk-callout scientist, Dr. Nakauchi, says that his team plans on taking things slowly and told the Asahi Shimbun newspaper, “We don’t expect to create human organs immediately, but this allows us to advance our research based upon the know-how we have gained up to this point.”